Fibromyalgia and Myofascial Pain Syndrome

-Fibromyalgia syndrome (FMS) affects an estimated 6 to 8 million people.
-A chronic disorder affecting mostly women, the condition is characterized by widespread musculoskeletal pain, fatigue, poor sleeping patterns and multiple tender points that occurs in precise, localized areas, particularly in the neck, spine, shoulders and hips.
+Fibromyalgia syndrome (FMS) is a chronic disorder affecting mostly women.
+The condition is characterized by widespread musculoskeletal pain, fatigue, poor sleeping patterns and multiple tender points that occurs in precise, localized areas, particularly in the neck, spine, shoulders and hips.

 When a fibromyalgia patient first seeks help for pain, a diagnosis such as tendinitis is generally given.
 When the pain continues, an MRI scan or some such study will be ordered.
 The diagnosis then changes to a “disc problem.”
 After more unsuccessful treatments, the pain sufferer will be sent to a pain center where the diagnosis of depression will be made.
 (See our article when depression and anxiety prevent healing).
 After several thousands of dollars of treatment, diagnostic tests, and a lot of frustration and misery, the person will be given that all-inclusive, “so everyone will know I’m not crazy” diagnosis: fibromyalgia.
 Nearly anyone who has had pain long enough and seeks enough medical opinions will eventually be labeled with this diagnosis.
 The diagnosis of fibromyalgia, chronic pain syndrome, or myofascial pain syndrome does not determine the etiology and, thus, the cure for the condition.

 - “Our findings also suggest avoiding repeated or unnecessary rule-out tests and the overdiagnosis of psychiatric disorders is necessary.”

 - The diagnosis of fibromyalgia remains controversial “that still lack either a gold standard or at least supportive laboratory findings.”